 If you’re ready to take your marketing seriously, you’ll need to start with a marketing plan.
 A classic marketing concept called “The Marketing Mix” or “The 4 P’s” of Marketing is a perfect place to start.

-The 4 P's of marketing mix - the original concept
+The original concept of the 4 P's marketing mix

 The original marketing mix, or 4 P's, as originally proposed by marketer and academic Jerome E. McCarthy, provides a framework for marketing decision-making.
 Effectively summing up the 4 pillars of the business cycle, McCarthy's marketing mix has since become one of the most enduring and widely accepted frameworks in business.